 We love seeing your finished projects!
-Share any project that you make using this Double Eyelet Rib Stitch free knitting pattern on Instagram, and be sure to tag us @aabharcreations or #aabharcreations.
-Or if you’re on Facebook, then visit our page AabharCreations and share a pic.
+Share any project you make using this Double Eyelet Rib Stitch free knitting pattern on Instagram, and be sure to tag us @aabharcreations or #aabharcreations.
+Or, if you’re on Facebook, visit our page, AabharCreations and share a pic.
 We would absolutely love to see your work!

-Save This Pin, so that you always have access to excellent knit pattern tutorials from the series ‘Knit with Aabhar‘!
+Save This Pin so you can always access excellent knit pattern tutorials from the series ‘Knit with Aabhar‘!

 Check out other easy-to-learn, beginner-friendly ‘Rib knitting patterns‘: